 A Bold Vision

 Since 2007, the Malaria Elimination Initiative (MEI) has been working alongside malaria endemic countries and partners to advance malaria policy and practice.
 Our multidisciplinary team of experts pioneers innovative, evidence-based solutions to accelerate progress towards ending transmission of this deadly disease.
 Based at the University of California, San Francisco, one of the world’s leading health and medical research institutions, our faculty and staff have broad expertise in malariology, epidemiology, entomology, advocacy, and program implementation, evaluation, and management.
-The MEI has ongoing activities in more than 20 countries in sub-Saharan Africa, Asia Pacific, and Latin America.
+The MEI has ongoing activities in nearly 30 countries in sub-Saharan Africa, Asia Pacific, and Latin America.

 Our technical areas of focus include: